 1. How to Delete Applocker Policy?

-Once you have exported AppLocker rules into an XML file, it is not necessary to keep those rules in place on the test device from where you exported the file.
-You can delete those rules if no longer required.
+Once you have exported AppLocker rules into an XML file, it is unnecessary to keep those rules in place on the test device from where you exported the file.
+You can delete those rules if they are no longer required.

 - Expand Application Control Policies.